An American Girl: McKenna Shoots for the Stars: Plot

-McKenna meets with Josie again but is caught by Sierra who reveals she had a tutor once too.
-McKenna feels better and apologizes to Josie and then learns she's into horses.
-McKenna suggests Josie look into programs that will allow her to ride one.
-As they progress, they start to develop a friendship.
-However, Toulane catches them and is upset at McKenna for lying.
-The Brooks family invites the Myers on a camping trip.
-While sharing a tent, McKenna reveals to Josie Toulaine's struggles with living up to her mother's expectations.
-While McKenna is reading A Little Princess, she starts to understand what she is reading.
-In her excitement, McKenna shows Josie her and Toulane's secret victory handshake, unaware that Toulane had been watching.
-Afterwards, Josie tells McKenna she inspired her and found a program that allows kids with disabilities to ride horses.
-She invites McKenna to go but she refuses, remembering she gets her cast off the same day.
-McKenna later decides to go to give Josie support, only to run into Toulane.
-Josie reveals she invited her too, and they make up.
-Meanwhile, Mr. Wu. assigns his class a reading project that involves a presentation the day after the qualifying meet.
+The next time McKenna meets with Josie, she spends their session trying to hide from Sierra again but is caught and ends up setting off the fire alarm, much to Josie's disappointment.
+However, Sierra reveals she had a tutor once too and promises to keep McKenna's secret.
+Feeling assured, McKenna apologizes to Josie and takes the tutoring seriously.
+They start to develop a friendship and McKenna encourages Josie to find a way to ride a horse that will accommodate her disability.
+McKenna's mother also assures her that it's okay needing help with finding balance.
+One day, a suspicious Toulane spies on McKenna and discovers the tutoring sessions.
+She's hurt that McKenna lied to her for so long.
+The Brooks invite the Myers on their annual camping trip while Toulane refuses to come.
+While sharing a tent, McKenna reveals to Josie Toulane's struggles with living up to her mother's expectations.

+McKenna is excited when she's able to understand A Little Princess while reading it.
+Josie admits McKenna inspired her and she found a program that allows kids with disabilities to ride horses.
+Josie invites McKenna to go but she refuses, remembering she gets her cast off the same day.
+They have an argument and Josie leaves, hurt.
+However, McKenna changes her mind and decides to support Josie.
+There, she runs into Toulane, who Josie invited too.
+They make up when McKenna apologizes and assures Toulane she still cares about gymnastics.
+Later, Mr. Wu. assigns his class a book report towards the end of the year that involves a presentation the day after the qualifying meet.
 McKenna begins to feel a lot of pressure.

-With the qualifying meet 3 weeks away, McKenna is cleared but becomes nervous with her dismount (the skill she was injured on).
-Meanwhile, her grades start to improve and she decides to do a presentation about athletes and becomes intrigued learning about them.
+With the qualifying meet three weeks away, she is cleared but becomes nervous and struggles with her dismount (the skill she was injured on).
+McKenna decides to do her presentation on a book about athletes and becomes intrigued learning about them.